Electric Vehicle Fleet and Charging Infrastructure Planning: Introduction

-{\it Simulation.} We corroborate our theoretical finding using a simulator that explicitly accounts for the spatial dimension of the system and the inherent stochasticity associated with trip requests and the evolution of SoC.
-Our simulation results confirm our stability assumption, theoretical scaling, and the trade-off that emerges between fleet size, number of chargers, and battery pack size.
-Additionally, we empirically verify that power-of-$d$ has better performance than other matching policies that select the closest vehicle or the closest vehicles with enough SoC to complete a trip.
+{\it Simulations.} We corroborate our baseline setting theoretical findings with a simulator that explicitly accounts for the system's spatial dimension and the inherent stochasticity of trip requests and SoC evolution.
+Our simulation results confirm the scalings, the effectiveness of Po$d$, and the emerging trade-off between fleet size and chargers.

-{\it Varying Demand Patterns.} We discuss how to extend our findings to varying arrival rates and examine their impact on our capacity and infrastructure planning insights.
-We show that three different cases arise depending on the inhomogeneity in the demand pattern.
-For low and moderate variability in the demand pattern, we show that the fleet continues to behave like an EV fleet and so, the insights obtained from the constant arrival rate case continue to hold.
-On the other hand, for high variability, the fleet starts to behave like a non-EV fleet.
-In this case, all the charging can be executed during demand valleys so fully charged vehicles can operate like non-EV vehicles during the demand peaks.
-We quantify this phase transition from EV-like behavior to non-EV-like behavior and show that, along with the demand inhomogeneity, it depends on the target service level, the charge rate, and the battery pack size.